|

 incompetence have made it increaingly unpopular.
 Although the threat to the regime

-has faded since a spate of bombings in the 1980s, there is widespread passive
+from Marxist radicals has faded since a spate of bombings in the 1980s, there is widespread passive opposition.

 Iran now presents a curious paradox: it is at

-once an absolute theocracy, in which the Spiritual Leader and the clergy
+once an absolute theocracy, in which the Supreme Leader and the clergy

 exercise power free from any legal restraint, and a presidential

-democracy in which reasonably free elections are held and the press
+republic in which reasonably free elections are held, although the religious authorities restrict who may contest them.

 Despite regular elections, Iran is far from being a functioning democracy.
 Legislation passed by the Assembly can be, and